michaelthorne/front-end-code-guide/README.md

 <a name="general"></a>
 ## 1. General

-Your codebase must appear as if it was written by a single person, even if multiple people contributed to it.
+Your codebase must appear as if it was written by a single person, even if many people contributed to it.
+With style guide driven development, it is crucial that the code is maintainable.
+This must be the focus from the onset, as their is always potential for a project to grow.

 - There needs to be a clear separation of concerns: content, presentation and behavior
 - Keep your code readable and easy to understand – think about the next person who has to maintain it